reyvababtista/beiwe-backend-fork/README.md

 7. To run data processing tasks run this command _while inside the root of the repo_: `celery -A services.celery_data_processing worker -Q data_processing --loglevel=info -Ofair --hostname=%%h_processing`
 8. To run forest tasks run this comand _while inside the root of the repo_: `celery -A services.celery_forest worker -Q forest_queue --loglevel=info -Ofair --hostname=%%h_forest` (Forest is still in beta.)
 9. Run this command to dispatch new tasks, which will then be consumed by the Celery processes, _while inside the root of the repo_. `python services/cron.py five_minutes`

-### Forest

-> [!IMPORTANT]
-> The Forest integration is still in active development and may require hands-on additions particularly in drive storage to servers to run on studies that recorded substantial amounts of per-participant data.
-This difficulty results from the Accelerometer and Gyro data streams potentially collecting more data than there is available disk space on the data processing servers.
->
-> We are working to reduce these requirements through various means.